-My research focuses on the psychological impact of group-based victimization on political attitudes and relations with members of other groups (in particular other disadvantaged or victimized groups).
+My research focuses on the psychological impact of group-based victimization on political attitudes and relations with members of other groups (other victim groups as well as the perpetrator group).
 More specifically, I am interested in the social psychological processes and conditions that give rise to constructive, rather than to destructive consequences of collective victimization.
 I study these questions among various ethnic, religious and national (minority) groups in the U.S., Europe, India, and East Africa.
-Another focus of my research are psychological processes during and in the aftermath of genocide.
-I have a strong interest in the use of multiple methods, and in the integration of theories across subdisciplines (e.g., social psychology and peace psychology) as well as between disciplines (e.g.,history and psychology).
+Another focus of my research are psychological processes during (e.g., resistance) and in the aftermath of genocide (e.g., acknowledgment of collective victimization).
+I have a strong interest in the use of multiple methods, and in the integration of knowledge across subdisciplines (e.g., social psychology and peace psychology) as well as between disciplines (e.g.,history and psychology).

 - Aggression, Conflict, Peace